If you are interested in staying at the Caim Retreat, Ph 0407522795

 The retreat is fully self contained and set up ideally for couples.
 The ground floor contains a kitchen, open dining/family room, bathroom, laundry and toilet.
 The house is sunny and warm and for the colder months there is both electric and wood heating.
 Upstairs there is a queen master bedroom with an en-suite, a second bedroom with a single bed and study / reading nook.
 Thanks to the generosity of friends, the kitchen is fully equipped.
 There is a library and some limited entertainment.
 Outside there is a deck and several sitting areas in the garden.

-At this stage we have decided not to connect broadband or a landline phone as most guests have their own mobiles and are looking to get away from email for a period.
+At this stage we have decided not to connect a landline phone as most guests have their own mobiles and are looking to get away from email for a period.
 There is Telstra NextG and Optus mobile and wireless internet coverage in the area however other providers who do not have agreements with either Telstra or Optus will not have connections.
+There is wireless internet available at the cottage if needed.
+Check with Tim for the access key.

 As we are paying the cottage off we do need to ask for a donation for couples staying.
 If you have been referred by denominational leaders or executives the cost of the retreat may well be able to be covered.
 Some contribution for Tim’s time in facilitating a retreat may also be appropriate if this is part of your time with us.